Sausalito Beach Guide and Beaches in the Marin Headlands

 Sausalito and the surrounding Marin Headlands have a variety of beaches.
-Some cater to a local audience, others to visitors from outside of town.
+Some Sausalito beach locations cater to a local audience, others to visitors from outside of town.

-Rodeo Beach -- Located at the outer mouth of the Golden Gate, Rodeo Beach was for many years part of a series of military installations that guarded the Bay.
-Today it is a broad white-sand beach in the GGNRA, guarding its own lagoon, with beautiful views of San Francisco and the coast.
+Rodeo Beach — Located at the outer mouth of the Golden Gate, Rodeo Beach was for many years part of a series of military installations that guarded the Bay.
+Today it is a broad pebbled and brown-sand beach in the GGNRA, guarding its own lagoon, with beautiful views of San Francisco and the coast.
 Recent improvements have made it easier and safer to drive here on Conzelman Road.
-Unlike Schoonmaker, Rodeo Beach has real waves rolling in fron the Pacific, and care needs to be taken with riptides.
+Unlike Schoonmaker, Rodeo Beach has real waves–surfable waves–rolling in from the Pacific, and care needs to be taken with riptides.
 Also serves as a trailhead for the nearby GGNRA trails.

 There are many other choices farther north on the Marin coast, from Muir Beach just north of us up to the popular Stinson Beach and the Point Reyes National Seashore.
 We think this article from Marin Mommies gives a great overview.